Nontraditional Students

 Incarceration

 When discussing formerly or currently incarcerated students, be mindful of the language you use.
 Avoid terms that can perpetuate stigma like “ex-offender,” “criminal,” and “ex-con.”
-Instead, use phrases like “returning citizen” and “formerly incarcerated person.”
+Instead, use phrases like “incarcerated person,” “returning citizen,” and “formerly incarcerated person.”

 Socioeconomic Status

 While there is no universal definition for who exactly counts as a “nontraditional student,” several characteristics related to socioeconomic status are often included.
-Young adults who are financially independent from their parents, those experiencing homelessness, and first-generation college students (students whose parents either did not attend or did not graduate from a postsecondary institution) may be considered nontraditional students.
+Young adults who are financially independent, those experiencing homelessness, and first-generation college students (students whose parents or guardians either did not attend or did not graduate from a postsecondary institution) may be considered nontraditional students.
+Try to use language that is inclusive of all economic situations and backgrounds.

 Example: If writing a tip list, be careful about giving advice — like “hire a tutor” — that might apply only to students with the means to pay for that service.